colah/ByronTrialNotes/day9.md

 * Just arresting, no prior or later involvement in
 * Originally just told that there was a count of mischief times 2, but later found out that

 * Give right to counsel and then gave the second caution.
-Mean tht at first was the right to counsel.
+Mean that at first was the right to counsel.
 * Clear Mr. Sonne wanted to talk to counsel.
 * Not practical in the car but you said you'd help once you get to the station.
 * Not aware of a plan to deny phone access.